 You can open a new pending order simply by double-clicking on the name of the market on the Market Watch module.
-Once you do so, the new order window will open and you can then select order type to “Pending order".
+Once you do so, the new order window will open and you will be able to change the order type to 'Pending order'.

 Test your knowledge of this lesson with our quiz:START QUIZ